ajeerkhan/mono_repo_demo/README.md

+# mono_repo_demo
-# mono_repo_demo : to demonstrate the feature "mono repo", and tools supporting to create mono repo packages.
+To demonstrate the feature "mono repo", and tools supporting to create mono repo packages.